FaqPlease click on a Question to view:

 Yes – we can arrange midrange and luxury fly-in trips, either as part of a self-drive trip or an exclusively fly-in safari.
 These are more expensive than self-drive trips, but we can cater for any budget.

 How flexible are the itineraries?
 Can I stay longer at one place if I really like it?

 Because accommodation and campsites are booked in advance and prepaid, this is not usually possible – especially in the national parks and game reserves.
 We will do our best to arrange this during your trip – but generally it is best to stick to your itinerary – and revisit the places you enjoyed best on your next trip!

 Do I have to camp?

 No – if camping is not your idea of fun, we arrange great value lodge based self-drive itineraries in all the national parks and reserves.
 Your vehicle will still be semi-equipped with a fridge, picnic equipment and recovery kit as a minimum.

-We arrange many types of vehicle hire – the most common being Land Rover Defenders, Toyota Land Cruisers and Toyota Hilux with rooftop tents (or ground tents if preferred).
+We arrange many types of vehicle hire – the most common being Toyota Land Cruisers, Toyota Hilux and Ford Rangers with rooftop tents (or ground tents if preferred).
 Single and ¾ cab type vehicles are popular for two people, and fully equipped bush camper 4x4s are also an option for those who require more privacy, or for solo travellers.
 All our vehicle suppliers are chosen with great care and we only use companies who we are sure maintain their vehicles to the highest standards.